thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ### UpDownCounter

-In this example, we instrument Kafka queue size as events are published and consumed.
+To illustrate this, we instrument Kafka queue size whenever events are published and consumed.

 - Synchronous: increments are captured immediately.
 - Adding (measurement): aggregate a sum.